Micro inverters for solar panels

 Solar power system is way more complicated than it seems.
-Its core elements are usually hidden from the view, so it’s a common misconception that the solar panel does all the work.
-But if not for the inverter which converts DC current to AC current, we couldn’t do anything with the generated electricity, because we use AC power in our households.
-There are different types Inverters, but solar micro-inverter are considered the top performers and here is why.
+Its core elements are usually hidden from view, so it’s a common misconception that the solar panel does all the work.
+But if not for the inverter which converts DC current to AC current, we couldn’t do anything with the generated electricity, because we use AC power in our homes.
+There are different types of inverters, but solar micro-inverters are considered the top performers and here is why.

 What is a micro inverter